front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Our goal is to make migrations as smooth as possible.
 This is why we try to make many changes backward compatible by using deprecation warnings.
 The deprecation warnings are usually removed in the next breaking release.

+## `2.16.0` -> `2.17.0`

+### Adyen's Stored payment methods

+In this release, we added support for [Adyen's Stored Payment Methods](https://docs.adyen.com/plugins/magento-2/set-up-tokenization?tab=magento-vault-version-8-2-0_2#set-up-adyen-tokenization) for its Magento module.
+For more information, see [Adyen's Stored Payment Methods documentation](/docs/advanced/payments/adyen.html#Enable-Adyen’s-Stored-Payment-Methods-optional).

 ## `2.15.0` -> `2.16.0`

 Updating Front-Commerce from 2.15.0 to 2.16.0 does not require any manual operation.